English

 3. Testing the script

-Once you have created the first version of your story, I highly recommend that you test it with real users.
+Once you have created the first version of your story, it's recommended that you test it with real users.
 To make the test as realistic as possible, I suggest the following approach:

 1. Make a dummy recording of your script.
-You can do it yourself or ask a friend to help you.
-The point is not to act it out but to make sure that your script is coherent and that the user knows where to go between stories.
+You can do it yourself, ask a friend or use AI.
+The point is but to make sure that your script is coherent and that the user knows where to go between stories.

 Once you have tested the script, it is time to implement the needed corrections.
 Depending on the feedback from your users, you might want to test again.
 The best content creators out there test many times to refine their tours.